science-computing/expander/README.md

 [![](docs/expander-logo.svg)](docs/expander-logo.svg)

-This is a Karton-based archive expander for use with Peekaboo.
+This is a Karton-based archive extractor, job submitter and tracker as well as results correlator for use with Peekaboo.

 [![](docs/expander-schematic.svg)](docs/expander-schematic.svg?raw=true)